Statutory Rape Law in California - Penal Code 261.5 PC

 Perhaps we can negotiate with the prosecutor and law enforcement, prefiling to convince them not to file formal criminal charges before the first court date (DA reject).

-Cron, Israels & Stark are based in Los Angeles, California.
-We provide legal representation across the state.
+Cron, Israels & Stark is based in Los Angeles, California, but we provide legal representation throughout the state.
 You can contact us for a free case evaluation via phone or contact form.

 Related Content: